 The Austrian Board for Radioactive Waste Management has already commissioned a number of studies during this mandate, which are considered necessary as a basis for making decision for further steps.
 These are summarized in the table below.
-At the end of the mandate, the results of the studies will be published on this page.
+At the end of the mandate, the results of the studies will be published on this page (studies available in German only).

 Inventory of Radioactive Waste